Timdavidcole/village-green-front-end/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;A global noticeboard, for local issues.

- - Anyone can view the local noticeboard from anywhere in the world.
+ - Anyone can view the local noticeboard for anywhere in the world.
 Just open up the app and it auto-populates a noticeboard based on proximity to the user; weighing up important notice attributes like proximity/relevance/age/popularity/MASS.
 Then by scrolling around the map, any user can easily view any noticeboard from anywhere in the world.
 Going on holiday, moving to a new area?
 Just checkout out the local noticeboard to see what that community is up to!

 ### &nbsp;&nbsp;&nbsp;&nbsp;Free for local postings